teamclairvoyant/database-comparison-tool/README.md

 **Port Forwarding:**

 1. Forward 9090 port to get this server run.
-2. For Telarix this should be the way to connect to jumphost with port forwarding
+2. For Telarix this should be the way to connect to jump host with port forwarding

         ssh -L 40022:10.0.224.64:22 -L 40080:10.0.224.64:80 -L 47180:34.197.46.99:7180 -L 48888:34.197.46.99:8888 -L 48088:34.197.46.99:8088 -L 49888:34.197.46.99:19888 -L 48080:34.197.46.99:8080 -L 45672:34.197.46.99:15672 -L 47187:34.197.46.99:7187 -L 58080:10.0.224.100:8080 -L 50070:34.197.46.99:50070 -L 49090:34.197.46.99:9090 robert.sanders@10.6.5.22